Can You Bring a Heating Pad on a Plane? TSA Rules & Airline Policies

 TSA (Security Screening)

-• They evaluate safety risks like fire hazards, liquids, and batteries.
+They look for potential safety risks like fire hazards, liquids, and batteries.

 FAA (In-Flight Safety)